 Hand-Crafted Flooring from Anderson Hardwood

 In 1946, Anderson Hardwood started as a small, family-owned business.
-Anderson Hardwood manufactures beautiful, hand-crafted, and American-made hardwood flooring.
+Anderson Hardwood manufactures beautiful, hand-crafted, and American-made hardwood flooring and engineered hardwood.
 No two planks are the same, which means that all of the company's products are custom floors.
-The hardwood flooring features many industry leading textures such as rustic hand-scraping, pebbling, wire-brushing, and more.
+The Anderson hardwood flooring features many industries leading textures such as rustic hand-scraping, pebbling, wire-brushing, and more.
 Consumers can create beautiful, unique, and trendy floors in their homes because of the stylish hardwood from Anderson.

 Legacy of Sustainability

 The company has a history of sustainable practices, environmental leadership, and social responsibility to sustain, respect, and protect.
 All domestically-sourced Anderson hardwood products such as engineered hardwood are Cradle to Cradle Silver certified.
 The company is also certified by the National Wood Flooring Association Responsible Procurement Program "From U.S. Renewing Forests."
 In addition, the company is involved with many charitable organizations such as Relay for Life, Habitat for Humanity, Walk for the Cure, and more.